WestJet Boeing 787 Dreamliner

 Receive a 50% bonus when you buy WestJet Rewards points (Not recommended)

-WestJet is running their second bonus promotion for buying points since the launch of the new program and this time they are offering 50% extra.
-This is 10% less than the promotion we saw back in June.
+WestJet is now running regular bonus promotion for buying points with the latest launching today and once again they are offering 50% extra.
 As with all previous iterations of WestJet buy points (nee dollars) offers, it really doesn’t make sense to buy them.
 There are very few options where you might eke out a little more value than what you pay for them but I’m not really sure it’s worth the hassle.

 The 50% bonus points offer